Advertiser Disclosure

 What If You Don’t Qualify For A Corporate Credit Card?

-Don’t sweat it if your company doesn’t qualify for a corporate card.
-These cards aren’t necessary for your company to take advantage of credit card benefits.
+If your business doesn’t qualify for a corporate credit card, you can still enjoy common business credit card benefits.
 Instead of a corporate credit card, consider one of the top business credit cards.
-And if your business is new, check out some of the best cards for startups.
-You may also want to look at some of our favorite travel cards if your business employs a lot of frequent flyers.
+And if your business is new, look into the best credit cards for startups.

 Should you get a corporate credit card?

 You should consider getting a corporate card if your business would take advantage of the unique benefits offered by corporate cards, such as expense management, spending rewards, and fraud protection.
-Note that most corporate cards are only available to businesses structured as a corporation or as an LLC and meet certain revenue requirements.

 Does a corporate card affect your credit?